Roxana-Runcan/Sales.Oppotunities.In.The.US.Market/README.md

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/roxana.runcan/viz/DistributionOfBuyingPoweracrosstheU_S/Dashboard1).

-The SQL queries used to clean, standardize and conduct initial analysis of the dataset are found [here](https://github.com/runcanroxana-droid/Sales-Potential-on-US-Market/blob/main/Cleaned_data_initial_EDA.sql).
+The SQL queries, with additional comments describing the workflow used to clean, standardize, and perform the initial analysis of the dataset, can be found [here](https://github.com/Roxana-Runcan/Sales.Oppotunities.In.The.US.Market/blob/main/SQL%20Script/Cleaned_data_initial_EDA.sql).

-The files with the unprocessed data can be found [here]( https://github.com/runcanroxana-droid/Sales-Potential-on-US-Market/tree/main/data/raw).
+The files with the unprocessed data can be found [here](https://github.com/Roxana-Runcan/Sales.Oppotunities.In.The.US.Market/tree/main/Raw%20Data%20Files) .

 ## Data Structure and Initial Checks:
 -----